-Women in the Religions of the World 0.5 unit Prerequisites: RELS 1010 or 2220, or 2230 or 0.5 unit of Women's Studies, or permission of the instructor An examination of the teachings about women found in the world's religions, and an exploration of their application and embodiment in diverse cultural situations.
+Women in the Religions of the World

+Prerequisite(s): RELS 1010 or 2220, or 2230 or 0.5 unit of Women's Studies, or permission of the instructor An examination of the teachings about women found in the world's religions, and an exploration of their application and embodiment in diverse cultural situations.
 (Also listed under Women's Studies)

-Women in Christian Tradition 0.5 unit An examination of developments in the image and position of women in Christian tradition, through an analysis of selected texts from biblical, patristic, medieval, reformation, postreformation, and contemporary authors.
+Women in Christian Tradition

+An examination of developments in the image and position of women in Christian tradition, through an analysis of selected texts from biblical, patristic, medieval, reformation, postreformation, and contemporary authors.
 (Also listed under Women's Studies)

-Reason and Religious Belief 0.5 unit A study of topics in the philosophy of religion selected from the following: the nature of religion, the existence of God, theism and its alternatives, religion and science, miracles, belief in an afterlife, religious experience, faith and rationality.
+Reason and Religious Belief

+A study of topics in the philosophy of religion selected from the following: the nature of religion, the existence of God, theism and its alternatives, religion and science, miracles, belief in an afterlife, religious experience, faith and rationality.

 Does God Exist?

-0.5 unit A close examination of arguments for and against the truth of the claim that God exists.
+A close examination of arguments for and against the truth of the claim that God exists.
 Both classical and contemporary formulations of arguments will be discussed.

-Myths, Visions, Possessions 0.5 unit An exploration of indigenous religions, from Meso- and North America, Africa, the Caribbean, and/or Oceania, focusing on techniques designed to connect the human and divine worlds and the myths that authorize them, and the impact of the encounter with the Euro-American world, including Western appropriation and commercialization of "Native Spirituality."
+Myths, Visions, Possessions 0.5 unit An exploration of Indigenous religions, from Meso- and North America, Africa, the Caribbean, and/or Oceania, focusing on techniques designed to connect the human and divine worlds and the myths that authorize them, and the impact of the encounter with the Euro-American world, including Western appropriation and commercialization of "Native Spirituality."